Tancred (Judges Guild)

 Tancred is a 1980 fantasy role-playing game adventure published by Judges Guild for Traveller.

 Plot summary

-Tancred is an adventure that takes place on the planet Tancred in the Outreamer subsector of the Imperium, which is owned and exploited by its nobility and is in the throes of rebellion.
+Tancred is an adventure that takes place on the planet Tancred in the Imperium's Outreamer subsector, which is under a rebellion against the nobility that owns and exploits the planet.

 Publication history

 Tancred was written by Dave Sering and was published in 1980 by Judges Guild as a 48-page book.

 Reception

 William A. Barton reviewed Tancred in The Space Gamer No. 35.
 Barton commented that "most role-players probably won't be all that concerned with proofreading errors [...] and so should find Tancred near the top of all the Traveller adventures currently available."